nkozdemir/fakestore-backend/README.md

 - Tests authenticate via JWT where needed (using the login endpoint and attaching the `Authorization: Bearer <token>` header).

 ## Notes
-- Unified seeding command: `python manage.py seed_fakestore [--flush]` loads the full dataset (products, users, addresses) and ensures each user has an empty cart.
+- Unified seeding command: `python manage.py seed_fakestore [--flush]` loads the full dataset (products, users, addresses) and clears all carts so they can be created on demand.
 - Error codes are centralized in `apps/api/utils.py` (`error_response`).
 Add new codes there.